imaginaryusername/Reusable_specs/reusable_addresses.md

 6. To remain light wallet compatible, the system must be able to reduce the number of transactions for the recipient to detect to a subset of all transactions, even at higher total transaction throughputs.

-7. The transaction and notification must be self-contained, no additional transaction is needed to send a payment.
+7. The transaction and notification must be self-contained, no additional transaction is needed to send a payment, no additional data other than the transaction itself is needed to receive and spend it.

 8. There must exist a practical way for the recipient to recover his funds from mnemonic seed backups without compromising security or privacy.

 9. Multisignature addresses must be supported for both sender and recipient.

-10. Inputs and outputs can be in any order, so trustless coin mixing can be accommodated.
+10. Inputs and outputs can be in any order, so trustless coin mixing can be flexibly accommodated.

 11. Compatible with other OP_RETURN protocols, which form an important part of the Bitcoin Cash ecosystem.
 Incompatibility may lead to low adoption or fragmented anonymity sets.